avidoni/hass-flatastic/README.md

 ### 2. Get Your API Key
 1. Log into [Flatastic WebApp](https://www.flatastic-app.com/webapp/)
 2. In you browser, right click and open **Developer Tools → Network tab**
-3. Reload the page and find a request with the header `x-api-key`
+3. Push some buttons on the web app until you see a request going through that includes the header `x-api-key`
 4. Copy the value of `x-api-key`

 ### 3. Configure Home Assistant